 Boston Violence Against Women Act Attorneys

 For many immigrants in the United States, being in an abusive and violent relationship with a U.S. citizen or permanent resident is a reality.
+Facing immigration issues only adds to the stress and trauma of this devastating situation.
+For example, without the support of your abusive spouse, you may not be able to gain lawful permanent status or citizenship.
 Fortunately, our country has laws in place that protect immigrants who are victims of domestic violence.

 At Toland Law, LLC, we have a reputation for strongly advocating for the rights of victims and have helped many of our clients successfully navigate the complicated legal system.
-Because we offer years of experience, we have been asked many questions.
+We can help provide evidence of your good moral character and submit a VAWA petition that exempts you from needing support from your spouse to obtain legal status.

 What Is The Violence Against Women Act?

 When you are filing a VAWA petition, you have to prove that you were subjected to extreme cruelty or were battered by your spouse.
-It should be noted that the USCIS does take all forms of abuse into consideration, which includes emotional, physical, and mental abuse.
+It should be noted that the USCIS takes all forms of abuse into consideration, which includes emotional, physical, and mental abuse.
+Proving that you are a battered spouse can be a complex process, but our law firm is here to help you navigate this stressful experience.

 Supplemental evidence that can help your case include: